mpagli/Geddit/README.md

 The web server part has been developped from scratch in PHP to provide an API.
 It can give back the data to the client, create a subgeddit, create threads on a subgeddit, create replies to a thread, up/down vote threads and individual comments.

+The thread names are automatically extracted from OpenStreetMap using the Nominatim API.

 A web view of the backend is available to poll the API manually.

 ## App